 - Learn how to remove unwanted parts of an image – such as a tree, a pylon or even a person.

-In order to get the most out of the course, its important that you have a camera that can do what we are going to be teaching you.
-All digital slr cameras, and 99% of bridge cameras can do this, whereas the smaller point and shoot/handbag cameras tend to be much more limited - yes they can still take a good images, but they prevent the user controlling much of the camera.
-If you are uncertain in any way, then please get in touch and I can advise you further.
+In order to get the most out of the course, its important that you have a camera that can do what I am going to be teaching you.
+All digital SLR cameras, & 99% of bridge cameras can do this, whereas the smaller point & shoot/handbag cameras tend to be more limited - yes they take a good images but they prevent the user controlling the camera.
+If you are uncertain in any way, then please get in touch & I can advise you

-Owning any digital slr would make this course perfect for you.
-There are lots and lots of different manufacturer's and models of digital slr but they are all suitable for this training course.
+Owning a Digital SLR would be perfect for this course.
+There are lots and lots of different manufacturer's and models of Digital SLR but they are all suitable for this training course.

 Bridge cameras are cameras which fill the niche between the single-lens reflex cameras (SLRs) and the compact (point-and-shoot) camera.
 SLRs normally feature interchangeable lenses, while most current bridge cameras do not.
 However, most newer bridge cameras now feature full manual controls over shutter speed, aperture, ISO sensitivity, colour balance and metering although sometimes through slightly more complex menus, but the fact that you can control these elements means you can still get great benefit and useable knowledge from this course